 In terms of overall revenue, Advanced MP states that it’s expected to increase from $5.2 billion in 2016 to $162 billion in 2020.
 Meanwhile, Zion Market Research indicates the market was valued at $2.02 billion in 2016, and should reach $26.89 billon by 2022, representing a compound annual growth rate of 54.01 percent between 2017 and 2022.
 According to Digi-Capital’s Augmented/Virtual Reality Report 2017, the VR/AR market will grow to $108 billion by 2021.

 Up in Canada, the virtual reality sector has still yet to make a significant impact on a global scale.
 According to the International Data Corporation, Canada comes in seventh out of eight countries the IDC looked at in terms of spending.
-By 2021, the firm expects the Canadian virtual reality sector to reach $7.1 billion by 2021.
+By 2021, the firm expects the Canadian virtual reality sector to reach $7.1 billion.

 With that in mind, here the Investing News Network (INN) takes a look at three publicly traded Canadian virtual reality stocks.